brandonwillard/brandonwillard.github.io/content/pages/about.md

 title: About
 ---

-I do statistics and computer stuff!
+I do math, statistics and computer stuff!

 Here are some things I've been involved in: